 How do I determine the age of the boat from the sail number?

-drLaser has contacted the Laser Builders and Bruce Kirby, the designer of the Laser, to obtain any additional information they could provide.
+drLaser has contacted the ILCA Builders and Bruce Kirby, one of the designers of the Laser, to obtain any additional information they could provide.
 Kirby notes: “If you have been having difficulty getting this type of information from the builders it may be because they consider it proprietary, or it is more likely that they simply found it a very time-consuming task.”
-However, Kirby was able to provide the approximate sail numbers issued each year from March to March since 1989 when he was charged with keeping track of the hull numbers after the manufacturer Performace Sailcraft International, PSI (South Africa) went broke in 1989.
+However, Kirby was able to provide the approximate sail numbers issued each year from March to March since 1989 when he was charged with keeping track of the hull numbers after the manufacturer Performance Sailcraft International, PSI (South Africa) went broke in 1989.

 The sail number – issue year pairs provided by Bruce Kirby are only “approximate” statistics because sail numbers are not likely to be requested at the same time every month, and of course, the below pairs have to do with when the numbers are ordered and not when the boats are built!
 Japan, for example, might order 50 numbers for a whole year, whereas PSE may order numbers for, and build, about 150 boats a month.

 |HULL NUMBERS ISSUED BY DESIGNER – after 1 March 1989|